Why Now? 5 of 13 Short Stories. 4 minute read.

 The flexible polyurethane foam in your mattress is made from oil; oil processed into petrochemicals.
 The essential petrochemical required to make the PU foam in your mattress is TDI (toluene di-isocyanate, pronounced two-loo-een-die-eye-sew-sigh-an-ate).
 TDI is a chemical invention that does not occur in nature.
 Most TDI production is dedicated to PU foam.
 TDI is combined with other toxic petrochemicals to create PU foam.
 All off-gas volatile organic compounds (VOCs), minute chemical particulate released into the air that conjoins with household and workplace dust.
 Levels of VOCs indoors can exceed outdoor air concentrations by as much as 1,000 times.
 Humans are exposed to VOCs through inhalation, ingestion and dermal absorption.
 At work and at home, exposures repeat, compounding risk.

-Inhaling PU foam mattress VOCs night after night amounts to long term chemical exposure.
+Inhaling PU foam mattress VOCs night after night is long term chemical exposure.

 Based on decades of research and accumulated evidence, some governments formally designated TDI as a carcinogen during the 1980s.
 Those that did not nevertheless issue cautions that TDI is very likely a human carcinogen because numerous tests on animals have confirmed tumours and/or cancers are induced by TDI.
 This should surprise no one.
 Scientists substitute monkeys and other animals for humans because they know, biologically, all we animals are more alike than we are different.
 The toxicological effects of Toluene for example, on monkey or human, are essentially the same.
 That is why so many chemicals derived from oil find themselves placed on official warning lists of known carcinogens and suspected human carcinogens.